 Plane Crash, Jamaica Bay.
 American Airlines Flight 1, bound for Los Angeles, crashed shortly after take off on March 1, 1962.
 Eighty-seven passengers and eight crew members were lost.
 Fifteen paintings by artist Arshile Gorky, en route to a California exhibition, also went down with the plane.

 Sea Glass, New Dorp Beach.
-The water recycles our old beer bottles into something more enduringly lovely.
+The water recycles our old beer bottles into something enduringly lovely.

 Toy Airplane, Dead Horse Bay.
 How far did this plane travel to land in DHB?

 Tons of Silt, Hudson River.
 Every day, 2200 tons of sediment is carried through the Hudson from upstate.
-Although pollution can account for some of it, it’s this silt that gives the Hudson’s water its dismal brown hue.
+It’s this silt that gives the Hudson its dismal brown hue.

 Toilet Paper.
 We’d like to give you the exact location of this stuff, but sadly, it’s everywhere.